koder-ua/prest/README.md

 class method of class inherited from EasyRestBase then call gets connection from self.

-Meanwhile you can use it separatelly:
+Meanwhile you can use it separately:

 ```python
 from easy_rest import GET, Urllib2HTTP_JSON